 If your husband does know the Lord, the way you handle disagreements is still a powerful witness and testimony of your faith in Christ.
 You have the opportunity to set an amazing godly example for your husband.
 Not with words, but by your attitude, willingness to honor him, and most of all your submission to Christ.
 Your good example may inspire and encourage him to want to be a stronger believer and better leader.

-How to Influence an Unbelieving Husband for Christ – it works on believing husbands, too.
+How to Influence an Unbelieving Husband for Christ – Use the same approach for believing husbands, too.